hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/tenant-migration.md

 Make sure to use the correct username and password.
 Special attention on the `client_id`; this should be the actual `client_id` of the frontend application that logs the user in.
-For this tutorial, it is absolutely OK to use `admin-cli`.
+For this tutorial, it is OK to use `admin-cli.`

 Example token response (some fields omitted for readability)